SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-UI/README.md

 > Note: If you are using self-signed certificates it is possible that you might run into SSL certificate validation issues when pushing this app.
 The simplest way to fix this:

 1. Disable certificate validation for the Spring Cloud Discovery Client.
-You can do this by editing `appsettings.json` and add `eureka:client:validate_certificates=false`.
+You can do this by editing `appsettings.json` and add `eureka:client:validateCertificates=false`.

 ## What to expect - CloudFoundry